Lurdusaurus: Size

 The limbs are exceptionally massive and proportionally stout.
 The forelimbs are 60% the size of the hindlimbs.
-The metacarpals in the wrist were fused together into a massive block, which is also exhibited in Iguanodon, Ouranosaurus, and Camptosaurus.
+The first metacarpal, radiale, and intermedium were together into a massive block, similar to other ankylopollexians such as Iguanodon and Ouranosaurus.
 Like Camptosaurus but unlike derived iguanodonts, the metacarpals (except for the thumb) were short and dumbbell-like as opposed to long and narrow.
 Compared to Camptosaurus, the unguals (claws) are flatter.
 The hand features a massive thumb spike.
 The pelvis is proportionally short but powerful, somewhat reminiscent of a ceratopsian pelvis.
 The femur slightly recurves toward the midline like in ceratopsians, and is flattened anteroposteriorly (from front to back) like in sauropods.
 The heavily built fourth trochanter is located on the bottom half of the femur, like Iguanodon but unlike Mantellisaurus and Ouranosaurus.
 The tibia is incredibly short relative to the femur, respectively 77.7 cm vs. 91 cm.
 The metatarsals were too short to make contact with each other, and there was likely a fleshy pad to support the weight.